 A degree in health science will likely interest those who want to work in the health care industry someday.
 Until you decide where you want to end up long-term, you’d be wise to pursue this major.
 Coursework will likely cover issues related to clinical practice, general administration and policies.
 Since the program is so general, it will provide a solid foundation for anyone looking to enter the industry, whether they’re interested in pharmaceuticals or social work.

 Are you an extrovert looking to help others?
 A psychology major might be right up your alley.
 Classes will likely concentrate on psychological theory, philosophical concepts, sociology, interpersonal communications, and various other topics.
 Upon graduating, you could use your knowledge of the human brain to offer counseling, become a mental health technician, or even a behavioral intervention aide.
+Psychology careers are expected to grow 14% by 2028, and you have the option of working independently, for a medical institution or university, in social work, or in public education.
 Consider earning your master’s or doctoral degree to become a psychiatrist or earn a more prestigious title within the industry.

 If you have even an inkling of interest in government policies, politics or finances, an economics major might be your gateway to a bright future among the big wigs in Washington, D.C. or Wall Street.
 This major will introduce you to social, political and commercial processes and teach you to think critically about them.
 Those who graduate with a bachelor’s in this major will likely become accountants, financial analysts, data scientists and other economic specialists or politicians.